Recommendations

 Discover the work of some incredible women artists and learn about women's history this month at these exhibitions.

-To celebrate Women's History Month this March, and with International Women's Day on 8 March, we've highlighted some of the best exhibitions where you can learn about women's history or discover incredible women artists.
+To celebrate, we've highlighted our top 10 exhibitions where you can learn about women's history or discover incredible women artists working today.

-From a group show examining contemporary feminist photography at South London Gallery to a celebration of a trailblazing footballer at Manchester's National Football Museum, there's something for everyone to enjoy.
+From a pioneering feminist from Manchester's punk scene at the Hayward Gallery to a celebration of a trailblazing footballer at the National Football Museum, there's something for everyone to enjoy.

 Looking for more inspiration?
 Check out our round-up of some of the best museums, galleries and historic houses where you can learn about women's history and celebrate some cultural icons.